ubcxzhang/ubcxzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Dr. Zhang's primary appointment is at the [University of Victoria](https://www.uvic.ca/science/math-statistics/), where he was recruited in 2017 as an assistant professor & [Canada Research Chair](https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx) in Bioinformatics and Biostatistics (tier 2).
-Before that, Dr. Zhang has worked as a Ph.D. statistician at pharmaceutical companies Eli Lilly & Co. and AstraZeneca (2014-2017).
+Dr. Xuekui Zhang (PhD) is an Assistant Professor at [University of Victoria](https://www.uvic.ca/science/math-statistics/), a [Canada Research Chair (II)](https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx) in Bioinformatics and Biostatistics. <!--, and an [Michael Smith Foundation for Health Research Scholar](https://www.msfhr.org/1/award_researcher/xuekui_zhang). -->

-Dr. Zhang is also a faculty member of [Centre for Heart Lung Innovation](https://www.hli.ubc.ca/) and [the VADA Program](http://vada.cs.umanitoba.ca/about-us/faculty/) and [Centre for Advanced Materials and Related Technology](https://www.uvic.ca/research/centres/camtec/index.php).
+Dr. Zhang is also an associate member of [Centre for Heart Lung Innovation](https://www.hli.ubc.ca/) (2019-2024) and a adjunct faculty in Max Rady College of Medicine at Univ of Manitoba (2021-2024).
+He is also a faculty member of [the VADA Program](http://vada.cs.umanitoba.ca/about-us/faculty/) and [Centre for Advanced Materials and Related Technology](https://www.uvic.ca/research/centres/camtec/index.php).

 Education and Training
 ======